 Felony Harassment vs. Gross Misdemeanor Harassment

-If you or someone you know has any questions regarding the distinctions made above, have been arrested or are under investigation or have been charges with harassment, call one of our Washington DV lawyers for a consultation or further information.
+If you or someone you know has been arrested or are under investigation or have been charged with harassment, or simply have questions about the law of criminal harassment in Washington State, call one of our Washington DV lawyers for a consultation or further information.